mesopelagique/expect/README.md

 ### Delay timer

-Some times you need to initialize some stuff and do not want to measure it, only one part of the code block.
-You could delay the timer and launch the measure yourself by setting `automaticallyStartMeasuring` to false and use `start` and `stop` functions.
+Some times you need to initialize some stuff and do not want to take into account in the measure.
+You could delay the timer and launch the measure yourself by setting `automaticallyStartMeasuring` to `False` and use `start` and `stop` functions.

 ```4d
 $m:=_.measure(10)